Neurology Rotations (Memory Disorders Clinic, Neuropsychological Assessment Clinic):

 Please refer to the conferences section for details of various conferences and seminars held through the year.

 Evaluation of Fellows’ Performance:

-The program director solicits feedback regarding the program and fellows' training experience directly from each fellow on an ongoing basis.
+The program director solicits feedback regarding the program and fellows' training experience directly from each fellow.
 This feedback is essential in tailoring the fellowship to meet the training needs of fellows and to ensure the achievement of the objectives outlined above.
 Fellows have the opportunity to confidentially evaluate their supervisors every 3 months.
 They also have the opportunity to provide written feedback on rotations, on lectures, as well as on the entire program.
 This feedback is important in selecting targets for program improvement each year.